simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-sssd
 ^^^^^^^^^^^^^^^^

+* Added an option to :code:`sssd::install` to prevent installation of the :program:`sssd` client to increase compatibility with other operating systems
 * Fixed multiple compatibility issues with non-OpenLDAP LDAP servers
 * No longer use :code:`concat` but instead drop configuration items into the :file:`/etc/sssd/conf.d` directory